This story was originally published and last updated .

 After Google deployed RCS (Rich Communication Services) in the U.S. without the help of the

 four three big carriers, the company seems to be set to repeat that effort internationally.
-People in multiple, mostly European countries report that they're able to use RCS features in the Messages app.
-That might indicate that we'll soon see RCS functionality in even more parts of the world.
+People in multiple countries across the world report that they're able to use RCS features in the Messages app powered by Google's Jib servers.
+That might indicate that we'll soon see universal and worldwide RCS support from Google, regardless of country or carrier.

 Android Police has been fielding reports of RCS activation from our readers and local publications.
 We've got a region-by-region timeline below: